-In 2013, as a library and information science student in D.W.
-Krummel’s bibliography course, I encountered Wolfreston’s ownership inscription in a copy of Lady Mary Wroth’s Urania (1621) held by Illinois State University’s Milner Library.
+As a library and information science student in D.W.
+Krummel’s bibliography course in 2013, I encountered Wolfreston’s ownership inscription in a copy of Lady Mary Wroth’s Urania (1621) held by Illinois State University’s Milner Library.
 When I shared the find with him, Don said, “I think you should concentrate your project on this one book – seriously.”

-Since then, I have been working to reconstruct more of Wolfreston’s life and library and am currently in the process of writing the first book on this pivotal early reader.
-As of 2018, I have helped broaden the total number of identified books from her collection to over 200.
+Since then, I have been working to reconstruct more of Wolfreston’s life and library, and am currently in the process of writing the first book on this pivotal early reader.
+As of 2020, I have helped broaden the total number of identified books from her collection to over 230.
 The purpose of this site is to crowdsource the identification of those 1856 auction books which still remain untraced some 150 years after they were first sold.
 I am also highly interested in locating books of Wolfreston’s that were sold outside of the 1856 Sotheby’s sale, of which the Urania and her famous 1593 Venus and Adonis are just two.
 Any new information is welcome and can be sent to email@example.com or firstname.lastname@example.org.

-The site continues to be under construction, but I hope to eventually include a comprehensive list of 1) books identified as Wolfreston’s and 2) books from the 1856 sale thought to be Wolfreston’s, but not yet identified.
+The site continues to be under construction, but currently includes a comprehensive list of books identified as Wolfreston’s and books from the 1856 sale thought to be Wolfreston’s, but not yet identified.